 For your main luggage, you can use whatever type of suitcase, duffle bag, or backpack you prefer.
 The main bulk of your luggage and your main suitcase will be left at your hotel in Cusco.

 At your pre-trek briefing, your guide will provide you with a small duffle bag.
 In this, you will want to put all your clothing and gear that you will need for the trek.
-Please remember that this is limited to 17.6lbs / 8kg per person.
+Please remember that this is limited to 13lbs / 6kg per person (including your sleeping bag) & 11lbs / 5kg per person (not including your sleeping bag).
 Your porters will be carrying this duffle, and you will not have access to it during the day.
 You will need to take everything you need during the day in your day pack.

 Pro Tip: We recommend carrying on all of your most essential items on your flights to Cusco.
 This way, if your checked luggage is lost in transit, you will still be able to do the trek.
 For example, wear or carry on your hiking boots.
 Good, comfortable, and broken-in hiking boots are irreplaceable.
 Also carry on any prescription medications, sunglasses, and anything else that is irreplaceable for you.
 Everything else required for your trek (sleeping bags, trekking poles, rain jackets & pants, etc. can be found in Cusco).